Violette's Lock: Civil war

 At the beginning of the American Civil War, Union Army leadership realized that the Potomac River area near Locks 23 and 24 was a possible crossing point for a Confederate invasion that could include Washington.
-The small community of Darnestown, less than 4 mi north of Lock 24, became occupied during in late summer 1861 by 18,000 Union troops.
+The small community of Darnestown, less than 4 mi north of Lock 24, became occupied in late summer 1861 by 18,000 Union troops.
 About halfway between Lock 23 and Darnestown, Major General Nathaniel P. Banks kept his headquarters at the Samuel Thomas Magruder farm where the Potomac River could be observed from high ground.
 By late February 1862, Banks had left Darnestown and was operating in the Shenandoah Valley.

 On June 27, 1863, 5,000 cavalry troops under the command of Confederate Major General Jeb Stuart crossed the Potomac River near Lock 24.
 Intent on disrupting Union supply lines, they seized the canal between Locks 23 and 24, and damaged lock gates, drained water from the canal, and burnt canal boats.
 From there, they advanced to Rockville, Maryland, before rejoining General Robert E. Lee's Army of Northern Virginia in the Battle of Gettysburg.